symbol/symbol-docs/source/guides/namespace/extending-a-namespace-registration-period.rst

     52500

-As you can see, the namespace is going to expire in ``500`` blocks (5300-52500).
-To not lose all the subnamespaces and aliases created in 500 blocks for now, we are going to extend the namespace duration.
+As you can see, the namespace is going to expire in ``500`` blocks (53000-52500).
+To avoid losing all the subnamespaces and aliases linked to foo, we are going to extend the namespace duration.

 3. Extend the namespace duration for ``1000`` more blocks.